-We have audited the financial statements of the Police and Crime Commissioner for Suffolk for the year ended 31 March 2020 under the Local Audit and Accountability Act 2014.
+We have audited the financial statements of the Police and Crime Commissioner for Suffolk for the year ended 31 March 2021 under the Local Audit and Accountability Act 2014.
 The financial statements comprise the:

-- Police and Crime Commissioner for Suffolk and Group Movement in Reserves Statement; - Police and Crime Commissioner for Suffolk and Group Comprehensive Income and Expenditure Statement; - Police and Crime Commissioner for Suffolk and Group Balance Sheet; - Police and Crime Commissioner for Suffolk and Group Cash Flow Statement; - related notes 1 to 31: and - Police and Crime Commissioner for Suffolk Police Pension Fund Accounting Statements.
+- Police and Crime Commissioner for Suffolk and Group Movement in Reserves Statement; - Police and Crime Commissioner for Suffolk and Group Comprehensive Income and Expenditure Statement; - Police and Crime Commissioner for Suffolk and Group Balance Sheet; - Police and Crime Commissioner for Suffolk and Group Cash Flow Statement; - Police and Crime Commissioner for Suffolk and Group Expenditure and Funding Analysis and related notes 1 to 31; and - Police Pension Fund Account Statements.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21.